guardian/service-catalogue/packages/cloudbuster/README.md

 Developers should not invoke Cloudbuster PROD outside of its schedule without a good reason.

-When running Cloudbuster outside of PROD,messages are sent to the anghammarad test channel to avoid teams receiving test alerts.
+When running Cloudbuster outside of PROD, messages are sent to the Anghammarad test channel to avoid teams receiving test alerts.

 Additionally, there is an enableMessaging flag set in [config.ts](./src/config.ts) that can be used to disable messaging completely.